 - Political Hot Button, October 15 post: Polls show healthcare costs are a top issue for American voters

-- Arguments against single-payer, posts on August 10 [ new traction ], November 30, and December 6: Some counter-arguments are well-taken, but some are illogical
+- Arguments against single-payer, posts on August 10, November 30, and December 6: Some counter-arguments are well-taken, but some are illogical

 One Message That Has Not Changed